Making your research truly reproducible and reusable

 Ensures your contributions (and the contributions of collaborators) are recorded: this can be very useful when it comes to submitting your thesis and demonstrating what is your work and where collaborators supported!

-command): reproducibilityIt can often seem nearly impossible to implement any of the tools we have discussed on a messy codebase.
+conda env export command): reproducibilityIt can often seem nearly impossible to implement any of the tools we have discussed on a messy codebase.

 We use the DeReLiCT acronym to patch up falling-down code:

-If there’s no sign of a requirements.txt
+If there’s no sign of a requirements.txt, a environment.yml, or anything:

 Scan through the Python scripts in the project and start to create a list of all dependencies manually